MEET THE BOARD

 John Connolly

 John Connolly is a trusted estate planning attorney with his practice located in Laguna Hills.
 He is a life member of the Festival of Arts and has worked backstage at the Pageant of the Masters for over fifteen years, volunteering in the headpiece department, as a cast member and in the Pageant’s Research Committee.
 He has previously served on the Board of Trustees of Vocational Visions and as the President of the Board of Trustees of the Saddleback Community College District.
 John was in the U.S. Navy as a naval aviator and retired as a Commander.
-For the Festival, John is a member of the Audit, Human Resources, and Scholarship Committees.
+For the Festival, John is a member of the Audit, Exhibits, Scholarship, Restaurant, and is the board liaison to the Operations Department.

 Ed Hanke

 Ed Hanke is a long-time Pageant of the Masters volunteer and Festival member.
 He is actively involved in the Pageant Research Committee, has assisted with several behind-the-scenes activities, and is one of the founders of the Pageant’s Da Vinci Guild.
-As part of the Festival’s Board of Directors, Ed is the board liaison to the Operations Department and is a member of the Audit and Finance Committees.
+As part of the Festival’s Board of Directors, Ed is the board liaison to the Exhibits Department, chair of the Scholarships and Exhibits Committees and is a member of the Audit, Human Resources, Restaurant, and Venue Management Committees.
 Outside of the organization, Ed is the current president of the Laguna Beach Patriots’ Day Parade and has previously served on boards for the Laguna Audubon I Homeowner’s Association, and the Laguna Beach Football and Athletic Boosters.
 He is an active participant in the LagunaTunes Community Choir.

 Anita Mangels

 Anita Mangels is a four-term past president and five-term past treasurer of the Festival of Arts.
 She remains passionately committed to preserving the Festival’s traditions while fulfilling its artistic and philanthropic mission.
 A longtime Laguna Beach resident, Anita’s community service history includes serving on advisory boards for the University of California, Irvine’s School of Social Sciences where she is currently a member of the Dean’s Leadership Society, and CSU Long Beach.
 Other affiliations past and present include several years as a board member and treasurer of the Laguna Canyon Conservancy and associations with numerous other non-profits.
 Professionally, Anita for many years headed the Orange County office of an award-winning public affairs firm, and is currently president of Laguna Beach-based Mad Dog Communications.
-Anita is the board liaison to the Guest Services and Marketing & Public Relations Departments and serves on the Audit, Exhibits, and Finance Committees.
+Anita is the board liaison to the Guest Services Department and serves on the Exhibits, Finance, and Scholarship Committees.

 Jeff Rovner

-Ever since he moved to Laguna Beach 25 years ago, Jeff has been an ardent fan of the Pageant of the Masters and Festival of Arts.
+Ever since he moved to Laguna Beach 30 years ago, Jeff has been an ardent fan of the Pageant of the Masters and Festival of Arts.
 He has exhibited his photography at the Festival since 2017, and he supports the local arts community through his lectures and junior art jurying.
-Aside from his artistic pursuits, Jeff is the Managing Director for Information at O’Melveny & Myers, a global law firm of about 800 lawyers, where he leads and orchestrates all of the firm’s information and technology functions.
+Before he retired to become a full-time artist, Jeff was the Managing Director for Information at O’Melveny & Myers, a global law firm of about 800 lawyers, where he led and orchestrated all of the firm’s information and technology functions.
 His technology innovations have received awards from the Financial Times and several other publications.
-Jeff is also an attorney, a professor, a magician member of the Magic Castle, and a Fellow and Trustee of the College of Law Practice Management.
-For the Festival, he is a member of the Exhibits, Human Resources, and Scholarship Committees.
+Jeff is also an attorney, a professor, a magician member of the Magic Castle, and a Fellow of the College of Law Practice Management.
+For the Festival, he is the board liaison to the Production Department, the chair of the Audit Committee and a member of the Exhibits, Human Resources, Scholarship, Venue Management and Irvine Bowl Policy Committees.

 Laguna Beach Mayor